n4t3m/ZoobBot/README.md

 |!fortune @user| Get a dank fortune from the Zoob himself!|
 |!conch<"question">| The magic conch from Spongebob!
 Ask it your questions and get responses similar to the cartoon!|
 |!rps <"rock, paper, or scissors">| Rock, Paper, Scissors game you play with the bot.
 You must choose between rock, paper, and scissors to play against the bot!
 This MAY OR MAY NOT BE RIGGED!!
 |!ply_rus <@user> <#> |Play Russian Roulette with your friends!
-Use the command and tag a friend you want to play with as well as a numeber.
+Use the command and tag a friend you want to play with as well as a number.
 This number will be used to specify the number of bullets in the chamber of the gun.
 The higher the number, the smaller the chance you have of being kicked.
 |!hply_rus <@user>|Russian Roulette, although the bot bans you instead of kicking.
-Due to the destructive nature of this command, there will always be six bullets in the chamber and thus a 1/6 chance of being banned from the server.
+Due to the destructive nature of this command, there will always be six bullets in the chamber and thus a 1/6 chance of being banned from the server, and to ensure that people don't spam and ban randos, the command can only be used on the command caller.

 |Interactions||
 |-|-|